techygamebar/Techygamebar/README.md

 ### FUTURE PROJECTS
-- ESX & QB BASED SCRIPTS
+- NUI BASED SCRIPTS
-- VRP SCRIPT CONVERSION
-- MAKING BOTS
+- DISCORD BOTS
-- RUN A COMMUNITY WITH NO ISSUES

 <p align="CENTER">  if you love what i do, Please  consider buying me a coffee/tea</p>